Causes and Risk Factors

 - blue or green eyes

-- being older than 20 years of age
+- being older than 20 years of age.

-Someone who has one or more of these risk factors has a greater chance of getting skin cancer than someone who does not have these risk factors.
+Someone who has one or more of these risk factors has a greater chance of getting melanoma than someone who does not have these risk factors.
 However, having these risk factors does not guarantee a person will get cancer.
 Many genetic and environmental factors play a role in causing cancer.